Aneri0X4F/Personal-Log/vault/Courses.Sem-5.IDTB.Notes.md

 ## Assignment 1 - Explain 3 concepts by observing by surroundings or record videos/ enact.
 Combined 5 mmin total.
 ## Assignment 2 - take a webseris or videos, explain any 3 concepts from the class discussion. and explain how they are visible

-personality: sum of ways in which an individulal reacts to and interacts with others

-personality and infuence the behavior
+> personality: sum of ways in which an individulal reacts to and interacts with others personality and infuence the behavior

-How to measure personality??
+## How to measure personality??
 tests to assess some1s personality
 1. personality tetst: self report | observer ratingi weakness of self report: biases, we want to be desirable how society percieves to be good. observer rating: ONly when we have suff exp; interac might not be suff enough, biases, can take longer time

-what influences our personality:
+## What influences our personality:
 1. situation and fctors
 2. people we are closer to
 3. ENVIRONMENT - 60%
 4. HERIDITY - gender reflexes 40%
 5. personality traits: stable char. of an individual

-Myers-Briggs Type indicator (MBTI) - FOR JUDGING PERSONALITY by letters
+## Myers-Briggs Type indicator (MBTI) - FOR JUDGING PERSONALITY by letters
 1. extrovet vs introvert (E|I)
 2. sensing vs intutive(S|N)
 - practical, focus on ddetails | uncinciuous opinions